 - Physical characteristics.
 Make that blonde in your life a fictional redhead.
 Add physical deformities, scars, etc., or take them away if the real person is afflicted with such.
 Add glasses or a big nose.
-Make the skinny be fat.
+Make the skinny fat.
 Write the health nut as a chain-smoker.

 Fictionalize The Events

-If the story you really want to tell is what your sister did to her ex-boyfriend’s car after he broke up with her, then that’s great.
+If the story you really want to tell us what your sister did to her ex-boyfriend’s car after he broke up with her, then that’s great.
 But don’t follow every detail of the true-life story.

 - Fiction: The main character’s male friend got cheated on by his girlfriend with one of his close friends.
-He found out and the girlfriend dumped him.
+He found out, and the girlfriend dumped him.
 In a fit of rage, he hacked her MySpace account and posted compromising photos and crazy bulletins proclaiming that she’d found her true sexuality.
 He got busted for cyber-harassing.

 Fictionalize The Life Story